ericbinnendyk/UCSD-CSE-230-project/README.md

 ## Sources for code
 - parseFromString function taken from CSE 230 Homework 2 starter code
 - spaces, parens functions taken from CSE 230 Homework 2 implementation by Jaron Zamora
+- Referenced Brick library example program for terminal user interface: https://github.com/jtdaugherty/brick/blob/master/programs/EditDemo.hs.
+Changed the editor to fit our program and use the editor to take user input as a string and put it into the parser instead of printing the user input.